Ph1n-Pham/fencing-vision/README.md

 4. Test your changes to ensure they work as expected.
 5. Submit a pull request, clearly describing the changes you have made.

+## Milestones

+1. Youtube as a Video source option to conveniently search and analyze on Fencing clips from Youtube.
+2. Real-time camera option.
+3. Replay feature to improve Video review experience.
+4. Implement Human Pose Estimation for movement analysis.

 ## Contact

 If you have any questions, suggestions, or feedback, please feel free to reach out to me.

 <!---
 ## License